Arnold Hill Academy

 Arnold Hill Spencer Academy (formally Arnold Hill Academy) is a mixed secondary school and sixth form located in the county of Nottinghamshire in the East Midlands.
 It teaches children from 11 to 18 - Years 7-13.
 It is located in Arnold but it serves children from various nearby areas including Killisick, Daybrook, Woodthorpe, Mapperley, Carlton, Sherwood.
 It is split into 4 buildings ("A-Block" (previously Upper School), "B-Block" (previously Lower School), "6th Form Centre", and "Ramsey House" (previously Nurture Centre) and has around 1600 pupils and over 100 teachers.
-School principal, Matt Robertson, currently holds the Guinness World Record for most uses of the word ‘lads’ in a single academic year.

 History

 Grammar school to Comprehensive

 The original designation was the Arnold County High School, which was opened in 1959 as a grammar school.
 Pupils came from about a ten-mile (16 km) radius : the county was in an extensive school building programme, to cope with the post-war baby boom.

 Third year pupils from Arnold Girls Secondary School and Robert Mellors secondary School in Arnold in 1975 heralded the schools new Comprehensive status.

 Initially, on the 45 acre site, there was a lower school for first and second year pupils (formerly the girls secondary modern school building), the first batch of 120 third year pupils moved straight into the middle school, which consisted of 6 classrooms, six large house rooms, used for dining and house activities, and between them, three kitchens.

 The first headmaster was Dr J H Higginson, who wrote a book on the establishment of the school, entitled A School Is Born, (ISBN 0-86332-199-2 - published 1987) which covered many aspects of the school.
 The first deputy head was W T N Thompson.
 Several of the younger initial teaching staff remained for many years.

 The school operated a house system where the 'names' were then living international identities - clockwise around the three sided middle school, these were: